The Toll Of Conspiracy Theories: A Voting Security Expert Lives In Hiding

 Smartmatic, a competitor of Dominion's that has also been the subject of wild rumors, has demanded that numerous news networks take back their allegations against it.
 This weekend, both Fox Business Network and Newsmax appeared to answer those demands with segments debunking some claims.

-But election integrity advocates worry that the disinformation won't truly begin to recede until political leaders like Trump stop questioning the election's legitimacy.
+But election integrity advocates worry the disinformation won't truly begin to recede until political leaders such as Trump stop questioning the election's legitimacy.

-Even in an election where almost all the voting was recorded on paper ballots and rigorous audits were done more than ever before, none of that helps if millions of people are working with an alternative set of facts, said Joe Kiniry, the chief scientist of the open source election technology company Free & Fair.
+Even in an election where almost all the voting was recorded on paper ballots and rigorous audits were done more than ever before, none of that helps if millions of people are working with an alternative set of facts, said Joe Kiniry, chief scientist of the open-source election technology company Free & Fair.

-Even if an election is run perfectly, that doesn't matter to a sizable portion of the public who believes it was unfair.
-No amount of transparency at the county and state level can really combat the sort of megaphone that Trump wields, Kiniry worries.
+Even if an election is run perfectly, it doesn't matter to a sizable portion of the public who believes it was unfair.
+No amount of transparency at the county and state level can really combat the sort of megaphone that Trump wields, Kiniry says.

 His top goal right now is pretty simple — hoping one day it'll be safe to return home.
 But he has no idea if that will ever be possible.